 |Southern New Hampshire University||Master of Science in Accounting||36||$627||$22,572|

-Every accountant who files a report with the Securities and Exchange Commission (SEC) is required by law to be a CPA (Chartered Public Accountant).
-CPAs are licensed by their state’s Board of Accountancy, and one requirement to be eligible to take the CPA exam is 150 semester hours of college coursework.
+Every accountant who files a report with the Securities and Exchange Commission (SEC) is required by law to be a CPA (Certified Public Accountant).
+CPAs are licensed by their state’s Board of Accountancy.
+One requirement to be eligible to take the CPA exam is 150 semester hours of college classes.

-A PhD in Accounting is the highest level of academic award and is a research-focused doctorate degree.
-Some accounting graduate schools may roll the Masters and PhD into one continuous program while other PhD Accounting programs may enroll students who are CPAs and hold a Masters degree.
+A PhD in Accounting is the highest level of academic award.
+This is a research focused doctoral degree.
+Some accounting grad schools may roll the Masters and PhD into one continuous program.
+Other PhD Accounting prog may enroll students who are CPAs and hold a Masters.

-A full-time PhD accounting program may take, on average, 4-7 years to complete.
-First, students have to complete about 2-3 years of coursework.
-Each seminar in of the coursework might explore a specified area of accounting to challenge participants to think about it more deeply and examine it from all angles.
+A full time PhD accounting prog may take, on average, 4 to 7 years to complete.
+This is based on concentration.
+First, students have to complete about 2 to 3 years of classes.
+Each seminar in the coursework might explore a specified area of accounting.
+This is to challenge participants to think about it more deeply and examine it from all angles.
 See below for examples.

-Depending on the program, students might receive a full spectrum of business management and accounting courses and approaches to interrelated issues.
-Apart from the emphasis on student research, most programs feature classes in scholarly writing, ethical theory, global practices, the latest accounting technology, and a systems-thinking approach.
+Depending on the program, students might receive a full spectrum of business management and accounting courses.
+They will also see approaches to interrelated issues.
+Apart from the emphasis on student research, most programs feature classes in scholarly writing.
+They also contain ethical theory and global practices.
+You may also learn the latest accounting technology, and a systems thinking approach.

-Once the coursework is completed, students must typically pass a broad exam before they work to produce independent projects and a thesis.
-While the coursework may be easily mapped out on a timeline, the dissertation may take about 2-3 years of hard work and dedication.
+Once the classes are completed, students must typically pass a broad exam.
+They will then work to produce independent projects and a thesis.
+While the classes may be easily mapped out on a timeline, the dissertation may take about 2 to 3 years.

 What Is a DBA in Accounting?